React Native's (RN) FlatList is a powerful tool for rendering

 Data Source: We fetch sample images from

-and store them in thephotos
+https://picsum.photos/and store them in thephotosstate. -

 Dynamic Item Width: We calculate the width of each grid